openai/baselines/docs/guide/examples.rst

 Try it online with Colab Notebooks!
 -----------------------------------

-All the following examples can be executed online using Google colab
+All the following examples can be executed online using Google colab |colab|
 notebooks:

 -  `Getting Started`_